 If evidence shows that the harassment charge is true, the employee or student is subject to disciplinary action in the case of employees, and suspension or expulsion in the case of students.

 If evidence shows that the harassment charge is false, the employee or student responsible for the false charge is subject to disciplinary action up to and including dismissal in the case of employees, and suspension or expulsion in the case of students.

 An individual who files a complaint or participates in a harassment investigation will be protected from any form of retaliation that may arise from the investigation.
 An individual who covers up the truth or retaliates against a complainant will be subject to disciplinary action up to and including dismissal in the case of employees, and suspension or expulsion in the case of students.

 Students who wish to contest an action or decision by a college employee not covered in the sections above that is alleged to be in violation of a college policy or procedure (for example, reviewing official records or the acceptable use of computer resources) should follow these steps within 90 days of the action or decision:

 - Speak with the employee involved and try to resolve the issue.

 - If the issue cannot be settled satisfactorily with the employee, meet with the employee's supervisor.
 The supervisor will initiate a review within five working days and render a judgment in a timely fashion.

 - If after the supervisor has reviewed the situation, the student wishes to have another level or review, the student may appeal to the Dean for Student development.
 The Dean will make a timely review of the situation with all involved parties.
 At the end of this review, the judgment of the Dean, which will be provided in writing, is final and binding.

-Weapons at Terra College
+Weapons at Terra State